 But the co-op interview came and went...and it was fine.
 And the conferences happened, and I didn’t feel too awful afterwards.
 And I had to network a bit, but I actually talked to some cool people, and…maybe it wasn’t all that bad?

 That’s a lie.

-A lot of it was not fun and was a total drag to get through.
-But these were necessary evils that allowed me to land two different jobs that gave me some really awesome opportunities.
+A lot of it was not fun and was a drag for me to get through.
+But these were necessary 'evils' that allowed me to land two different jobs that gave me some really awesome opportunities.

 Getting diverse experiences in university is essential, and although I didn’t always enjoy the process, I also know that it was useful and necessary in the long run.

 Going in for an interview is still my absolute least favourite thing to do.
 I don’t like sitting in a room with a panel of people staring at me, and my mind seems to shut down when I’m asked to recall past events in an interview setting.

 But it gets better every time I do it.
 I am able to make better eye contact, sit a little straighter, and trip over my words less often.
 These are subtle changes, but they are also noticeable.

 As a kid, I used to fear going into a customer service job in the future because I was so nervous about talking to strangers (like, I actually used to have nightmares about this as a pre-teen, no joke).
 Then, I got a customer service job, and guess what?
 Chatting with strangers is no big deal—I got used to it pretty quickly.